 Since then, she has Founded Womenfound, an organization dedicated to raising awareness for the plight of women around the world and advocating for the empowerment of women in patriarchal societies where opportunities and rights for women are scarce.
 She has also become a wife and mother, as well as a community activist and leader.

-She currently Chairs the Pacific Palisades Community Council (PPCC).
-She was the former Vice Chair of PPCC and the Founding Chair of the Pacific Palisades Task Force on Homelessness.
-She is also the President of PTSA at Paul Revere Middle School as well as the Vice-Chair of the Westside Regional Alliance of Councils (WRAC).
+She currently Chairs the Westside Regional Alliance of Councils (WRAC).
+She is the former Chair of the Pacific Palisades Community Council (PPCC) and the Founding Chair of the Pacific Palisades Task Force on Homelessness.
+She is also the an elected delegate for Assembmy Diagrixt 50 and has serves on the Executive Board of the Business and Professional Caucus.
+She is the former President of PTSA at Paul Revere Middle School in Los Angeles.

 She is a tireless advocate for everything that is just, and an endlessly creative thinker with the organized skill to motivate people and seek solutions to some of the tough issues that face our communities today.